 Qualitative Research vs. Quantitative Research

 When coming up with a question for your next research project, consider what you want to know.
-If you're exploring meaning and experience, you're using qualitative research.
+If you’re inquiring about meaning and experience, you’re using qualitative research.

 If you want to use empirical evidence to explain an occurrence, quantitative research is your process.
 These types of research are useful in scientific, marketing, historical, and psychological studies.

 Qualitative Research Question Types